heyitscarl-dev/nudge/README.md

 ## introduction

-Nudge is an AI-agent at its code.
+Nudge is an AI-agent at its core.
 However, instead of any fancy website, I chose to use email as the only form of UI.

 ## tooling